pontocom/SecLabs/crypto/dh.md

 ## Using Diffie-Hellman (DH) for key exchange

 Diffie-Hellman is one of the oldest public-key cryptosystems.
-It is often called a key-agreement protocol, because it allows the establishment of a common secret key, that can be used to encrypt and decrypt messages.
+It is often called a **_key-agreement protocol_**, because it allows the establishment of a common secret key, that can be used to encrypt and decrypt messages.

 ### Generate DH public key parameters

-Generate the DH public key parameters and save them to a file (this may take a while to complete, be patient).
+Generate the DH public key parameters and save them to a file (this may take a while to complete depending on the key size - you need to be patient).

     openssl dhparam -out dhparams.pem 2048